Men in Black (franchise): Premise

 MIB agents sever all ties with their former lives and have all traces of their previous identities erased.
 They dress in black suits specifically chosen to avoid creating any lasting impression on civilians who see them.
 Their fingerprints and any other unique identifying features are erased, and they are issued neuralyzers to use in erasing the memories of civilian witnesses and Ray-Ban sunglasses to protect themselves against the device's effects.
 They have access to a wide array of alien weaponry and other technologies for use during missions.
 Retiring agents are neuralyzed to wipe their memories of working for MIB and may have their previous identities restored.
 The agency possesses a "deneuralyzer" that can restore retired agents' memories in emergency situations.

 No longer receiving federal funding from the government, the MIB are supported by the patents they hold on various confiscated alien innovations, including liposuction, the microwave oven, and velcro.
 Their standard operating day is based on Centaurian time, which lasts 37 hours, 16 of which an agent must spend on duty.
 Their main base is located at 504 Battery Drive in New York City.

 The Men in Black have bases in other locations, including one in the western United States (Zone 16), one mobile undersea base, and a Los Angeles division (dubbed "The Agency").
 The three other founding members became Agent T, H and Q. In the animated series, an agent known as Alpha was said to be the first chief of the MIB; after he went rogue, Zed became the chief.
-With the release of the films Men in Black II and Men in Black 3, most if not all elements of the Men in Black animated series have been verified as non-canon.
+With the release of the films Men in Black II and Men in Black 3, most if not all elements of the Men in Black animated series have been verified as non-canon and taking place in an alternate continuity.

 Comics

+The story and show franchise originated in the medium of comic books.

 The original The Men in Black comic books were published in 1990 and 1991.

-The Men in Black are a secret organization that monitors and suppresses paranormal activity on Earth (including aliens, demons, monsters, zombies and mutants), while keeping the populace ignorant of its happenings.
+The Men in Black are a secret organization that monitors and suppresses paranormal activity on Earth (including aliens, demons, monsters, and mutants), while keeping the populace ignorant of its happenings.